 Many trans rights advocates say that because the transgender community can often only get safe and inclusive care at clinics that provide abortions, restricting them impacts overall health care.
 This is why many leaders of diverse backgrounds are looking at the intersection of reproductive rights and gender-affirming healthcare.

 Now––more than ever––is the time for people of all genders to fight to protect abortion rights for all: cisgender women, trans men, nonbinary folks, and gender non-conforming people.

 WATCH TRANSLASH CONTENT

 Trans Bodies, Trans Choices Films

 On March 14, 2022, TransLash Media launched a three-part video series called Trans Bodies, Trans Choices, in which transgender people speak out about their abortion experiences.
 Three short films were released, featuring a trans person telling their own abortion story.
+A fourth film, WORTHY, was released on November 3, 2022.
 The videos not only highlight the variety of experiences trans people have, but the challenges they may face navigating a system set up largely for cisgender people (learn more in this Teen Vogue article).